davemcphee/BoxSetting/README.md

 # BoxSetting
 This Box setting setup my terminal using VIM.
-Tmux, Item and Zsh
+Tmux, Item and ZshA

 - Install all this to have a super terminal